lipkau/JiraPS/docs/en-US/commands/Add-JiraIssueWatcher.md

 ### -Issue

-Issue that should be watched.
+Issue that Should be watched.

 Can be a `JiraPS.Issue` object, issue key, or internal issue ID.